ashwinmv14/Efficient_Byte_Storage/README.md

-# Task 2 — Every Byte Costs Money
+# Every Byte Costs Money

 A typed key-value store with a custom binary serialization format, built to show that storage costs are a design decision, not an afterthought.